From the perspective of an avocado toast-loving summer intern

 “$XXXX.XX just got deposited into your checking account!”

-Yup, definitely more than my typical earnings so far this internship. 🎉 I low-key fist pump in excitement, and for the next two hours, I can’t help but think about all the extra stuff I could afford now.
+Yup, definitely more than my typical paycheck!
+For the next two hours, I can’t stop thinking about all the extra stuff I could splurge on now.

-For lunch, I shamelessly splurge with my credit card on an avocado toast with smoked salmon, goat cheese and capers for a paltry $12.
-And a mango smoothie for another $5.
+For lunch, I shamelessly get an avocado toast with smoked salmon for a paltry $12 with my credit card.
+And a smoothie for another $5.
 Because why not?
 I got paid extra, I get points, and I get legit food.
-Plus, I can easily pay off my credit card bill this month.
+Plus, I can easily pay off my credit card bill.

 Or… can I ? 😳